Howdy!🤠

 • GitHub Actions

 This is a responsive minimal portfolio website template, built with the Node.js-based static site generator Eleventy.
 It is designed to be used as a template for an artist or designer to quickly build and deploy a portfolio website.
-The repository is intended to be run in the GitHub Codespaces browser-based remote development environment, and includes a custom GitHub Actions script to build and deploy the site to GitHub Pages.
-This template offers 3 different portfolio layouts, and uses SASS variables to allow the user to customize the look and feel of the site without writing any new code.
-The template is designed to be easy for non-developers to customize, add content to, and deploy.
-This template was built for a workshop I organized and led at SUNY New Paltz's 2023 Design Week, a campus-wide event that explores different areas within the field of design.
+The repository is intended to be run in the GitHub Codespaces browser-based remote development environment, though it can also be installed and run locally.

-List of technologies used in portfolio-template-11ty
+List of technologies used in portfolio-builder

 • Node.js